enochndika/kimia-UI/README.md

 Tailwind CSS is a utility-first CSS framework for rapidly building custom user interfaces.
 Il allows you writing your style without leaving your HTML.

 The biggest disadvantage of tailwindcss is the risk of having too long classes that will make our code not readable enough.
-This can be fixed with @apply.

 As React is component-based, we can extract component logic with its classes and reuse them elsewhere which will result in more readable code with more components and less classes.